-Duluth Stream Crops (DSC) works with a variety of government agencies, nonprofits, and businesses to improve our stream and forest health in the city of Duluth.
+Duluth Stream Corps (DSC) works with a variety of government agencies, nonprofits, and businesses to improve our stream and forest health in the city of Duluth.

 The DSC has employed 15 people who were under or unemployed at the time of hire.
 Currently our crew positions are for about 11 months with the primary focus on basic job skills and skills used in the natural sciences like GPS/GIS technology, chainsaw certification, and pesticide applicators license.